Wed 13 Aug 2025

 Equality (Race and Disability) Bill

-A draft Equality (Race and Disability) Bill will be published during this parliamentary session for pre-legislative scrutiny.
+A draft Equality (Race and Disability) Bill is to be published during this parliamentary session for pre-legislative scrutiny.
 This is intended to enshrine the full right to equal pay in law for ethnic minorities and disabled people.
-It will also introduce mandatory ethnicity and disability pay reporting for employers with 250 or more employees.
-The UK Government has said it will begin to consult on this legislation "in due course".
+It will also introduce mandatory ethnicity and disability pay reporting for employers with 250 or more employees - a consultation on this was launched by the UK Government in March 2025.

 The Paternity Leave (Bereavement) Act 2024